daton89/warehouse/README.md

 # Warehouse

-This is a example application is part of my experiments.
+This is an Angular 13 application with Electron.
+I built this application as a sentinel project to make experiments.

+I

 ## Development server